gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ![The network is more powerful than the node](../__images/03_03_automation.png)

-Running code changes through automated tests during development catches bugs and security flaws earlier, eliminating rework and increasing the likelihood of continuously delivering working software within operational systems.

-This reduces risk!

-The DoD provides military forces with support to deter war and ensure our nation’s security.
-The software and technology you support directly impacts our ability to achieve that mission.
-Time delay is not solely a project management issue- but, it is a risk in our ability to meet the mission.

 How often do mistakes happen when you are writing in a Word document or entering data in an Excel spreadsheet (or if you can code, when you are coding)?
-Human errors like these are normal- automated tests help reduce risk.
+Human errors like these are normal- _automated tests help reduce risk._

+Testing code changes during development catches bugs and security flaws earlier, eliminating rework and increasing the likelihood of delivering continuously working software, thereby reducing risk!

+Time delay like what we described above is not solely a project management issue.
+However, it **is our responsibility** to mitigate risk in our ability to meet the mission.
+The DoD provides military forces with support in deterring war and ensuring our nation's security- the software and technology you support directly impacts our ability to achieve that mission.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->